posit-dev/orbital/docs/docs/learnmore.md

 The SQL might nonetheless create other intermediate columns that it needs to reuse, but those won't appear in the final results of the query.

-Each variable could be a single column or a [orbitalml.translation.variables.ValueVariablesGroup][], as a user we will never deal with variable groups, those are exclusively created by intermediate steps during the translation phase of the Pipeline.
+Each variable could be a single column or a [orbital.translation.variables.ValueVariablesGroup][], as a user we will never deal with variable groups, those are exclusively created by intermediate steps during the translation phase of the Pipeline.